Flights to New Zealand

 What is the longest flight to New Zealand?

 The longest direct flight is from Doha, Qatar (DOH) to Auckland (AKL).
-This flight takes 16 hours and 10 minutes and covers a distance of 9,026 miles (14,526 km).
+This flight takes 16 hours and covers a distance of 9,026 miles (14,526 km).
 Other interesting long-haul flights to New Zealand include:

 - QA - Doha to Auckland 9,026 miles